valid1231211/expert-octo-engine/README.md

 ## 📜 Overview

-Welcome to the definitive repository for **Escape from Tarkov Hacks 2024**!
+Welcome to the definitive repository!
 This collection provides an extensive range of powerful cheats and mods designed to enhance your gameplay in Escape from Tarkov.
 Whether you're searching for ESP, unlimited ammo, or God mode, we offer the most effective hacks to elevate your gaming experience.

 ### 🛠️ Features